The best CDN providers 2019

 As you’re doubtless aware, Microsoft Azure is a big old stack of integrated cloud tools for building and managing applications and services, with a wide range of coverage including a CDN offering, which is what we’re focusing on here, naturally.
 Note that this doesn’t use Microsoft’s own edge servers, but rather three plans that use other CDN networks: Standard Akamai, Standard Verizon, and Premium Verizon.

 We fully discuss these various plans in our review of Microsoft’s CDN service, linked below, but suffice it to say that in terms of pricing – which can be somewhat confusing to work out – this isn’t the cheapest offering around.
 Still, those who want integration with other Microsoft technologies and services may well find the price worth paying.

 You get a web dashboard which is absolutely crammed with features, although as ever, this means it’s not particularly easy to use for beginners (and the setup process is pretty involved, too).
-Performance levels are impressive, and at the time of writing, according to CDNPerf, Azure CDN is the fourth fastest content delivery network worldwide, and seventh in the US.
+Performance levels are impressive, and at the time of writing, according to CDNPerf, Azure CDN is the second fastest content delivery network in the US and fourth worldwide.

 Another easy-to-use service with some temptingly low prices

 CDN77 is a big-name player in the content delivery game, with some heavyweight clients signed up including the European Space Agency.
 It has an expansive CDN network with 33 data centers across the globe, with many of those in Europe and the US, but there are also locations in South America, Asia and one in Australia.

 The web console interface is very streamlined and keeps any jargon to a minimum, making it suitably user-friendly for novices to the CDN world.
 The flipside of this is that there aren’t a huge amount of options, although you can do some tweaking of various settings.